-I’m a multimedia journalist, and currently the India editor at Quartz.
+I’m a multimedia journalist, and currently the Roving Editor at Quartz India.

 Before coming to Quartz, I was a Fulbright scholar at the Columbia Journalism School, where I spent some time learning about data, design, video and American English spellings.
 I also spent much time at the equally venerable 1020.
 In between, I co-founded The 545, a single-subject website dedicated to the 2014 general elections in India.